 In this blog post, we will ensure lease options are explained correctly and provide you with some information on how to effectively put together a system to ensure these critical lease dates are not missed.

 An option is the right granted under a lease whereby the lessor grants the lessee the right (but not the obligation) to enter into further lease terms of the premises after the expiry of the initial lease term.

-In Australia, the responsibility for exercising an option correctly always falls on the lessee, as the lessee receives the benefit of a new lease and burdens the lessor.
+In Australia, the responsibility for exercising a lease option correctly always falls on the lessee, as the lessee receives the benefit of a new lease and burdens the lessor.

 So, when should you, as the lessee, be notifying the lessor of your intent to exercise the option?
 Within each lease that contains an option period, there will be an option clause that will state the specific time frame in which you have to exercise it.
 This is called an option exercise window.

 The example clause below shows that the option exercise window is between nine and three months before the expiry of the initial lease term, giving the lessee six months to notify the lessor of their intent to exercise the option.